I Love to Drink!

 “Why don’t we just eat at home?” she says as we enter the ‘give up’ phase of our process.
 I do not want to eat at home Mildred, we always eat at home.
 “It’s healthier and cheaper.”
 It’s not healthier.
 Do people ever ask you that question?
 They ask me that all the time.
 ‘How often do you eat out?’
 It doesn’t matter what we say.
 We could say we haven’t eaten out since the Coolidge administration, and they’d say, ‘Oh, that’s so unhealthy.
 You have to eat at home more.’
 Screw you, I like to eat out.
 It’s special, and I’m paying them to treat me special.
 When they don’t, God help them, I’ll rage.
 When people say it’s healthier to eat at home, I say, “Doesn’t it depend on what you eat, no matter where you eat it?
 What if I chose a healthy entrée and healthy sides at a restaurant?
 Now, I don’t, I won’t, and we all know I won’t, but what if I did?

 “When we’re not talking about what we’re going to eat, we talk about what we ate, and where we ate it.
 Have you eaten there yet?
-No, OhmiGod, you must eat there, before they have to start feeding you through a tube, you’ve got to eat there.
-We argue about the best places to eat and what to eat, because we love to eat.
+No, OhmiGod, you absolutely must eat there, and you’ve got to eat there now, before they have to start feeding you through a tube.

 “I respect you if you’ve managed to limit your diet to legumes, flax, and chia seeds, and you only drink water that comes from the finest springs in Demark.
 I respect anyone who can limit their diet in that manner, but my question is always why?
 Well, to be healthier, they say, and being healthier actually leads to more happiness.
 I would never say that consumption alone leads to happiness, but it’s definitely part of the equation.
 If you doubt that, try having someone try to take it away from you.
 I saw that firsthand.
 Someone very dear to me told his caretakers he would rather die than give up oral consumption.
 He went to the extreme of threatening a lawsuit over it, because when someone threatened to take eating away from him, he wrote: “I’d rather die!
 Eating is the only joy I have left in life, and I’d rather die than have that taken away from me.”